Heernandez/Chord-Impl/README.md

-# Chrod-Impl
+# Chord-Protocol
-A Chrod-Protocol Implementation
+Implementation of file server with protocol chord, to make a final project in client server